 - 1 tablespoon honey

-Preheat the oven to 425°F and coat a baking sheet with nonstick spray.
+- Preheat the oven to 425°F, coat a baking sheet with nonstick spray and arrange the salmon in a single layer.

-Bake for 8 minutes, then switch to the broiler for 1 to 2 minutes to lightly brown the crumbs.
-Watch carefully - they can burn quite easily.
+- Bake the salmon for 8 minutes, then switch to the broiler for 1 to 2 minutes to lightly brown the crumbs.
+Watch carefully – they can burn quite easily.

 Prepared horseradish can lose its flavor rather quickly, so for best results, make sure you have a fresh jar on hand.
 Refrigerated horseradish usually has a “use-by” date you can check as well.